 Some of our courses have specific entry requirements which you can find on the individual course pages.

-If you do not have grade 4 in GCSE English language or maths you will be required to take one or both subjects in your first year.
+If you do not have grade 4 in GCSE English language and/or maths, you will be required to retake one or both subjects in your first year.

-What’s the difference?
 A levels are general academic courses mainly assessed through examination at the end of two years.
-Specific information about assessment can be found on the course pages.

 We offer a vocational pathway for students who do not currently meet the entry requirements to study level 3 qualifications.
-It provides a practical, real-world approach to learning which will include a meaningful and relevant work placement.
-You will review your own performance regularly and assessment is 100% through coursework, taking away the pressure of examinations.
+It provides a practical, real-world approach to learning which will include a relevant work placement.
+You will review your own performance regularly and the majority of assessment is through coursework, taking away the pressure of examinations.
 This pathway is valued for progression into further study, employment and apprenticeships.
 Your programme of study is put together as follows: